alttch/psrt/README.md

-# PubSubRT - an industrial pub/sub server
+# PubSubRT - an industrial real-time pub/sub server

 ## What is PSRT